black-da-bull/maestro-on-mosaic/os/maestro-os.md

 4.3.2.
 Regenerate a maximum of 2 new takes.
 4.3.3.
 Checkpoint: The final keeper is selected and logged.
 The effective micro-patch is documented as a new heuristic.
 PHASE 7.5: Cross-Domain Iteration & Re-Blueprint (Consensus Review)
 Objective: To conduct a multi-agent, cross-domain review of the generated track and its strategic positioning, allowing for re-blueprinting and re-prompting based on holistic feedback.
-This phase is critical for achieving VIRAL-5: Proof and optimizing for Lift/Compound.
+This phase is critical for achieving VIRAL-5: Proof and optimizing for Lift/Compound, with DJ Mo Money’s vision as the ultimate standard.

 Trigger: This phase is triggered after an initial audio render (from Phase 6) and a preliminary marketing concept (Phase 9.1).